 - Leave it somewhere warm for 12-24 hours (until set).
 It prefers temperatures between 21-25 C (70-77 F), so stash it above the fridge or beside the hot water heater.

-- When it has thickened, store in the refrigerator and eat within 1 month.
+- When it has thickened, store it in the refrigerator and eat within 1 month.

-- Matsoni yogurt culture can be found online (affiliate link).
-Once you have bought it, you can keep reculturing it.
-Just be sure to make matsoni at least once a week to keep the strain healthy.
-I recommend sharing the culture with your friends and family, so you don’t have to worry if you go away on holiday or take a break from culturing.
+- I also recommend sharing the culture with your friends and family, so you don’t have to worry if you go away on holiday or take a break from culturing.

-- Matsoni is thickest when we eat it within the first two days after culturing.
+- Matsoni is thickest when eaten within the first two days after culturing.
 However, if you use too much culture or leave it on the counter for too long, the whey will separate.
 It’s still fine to eat, but it’s not as tasty.

 - To make a thicker and creamier yogurt, you can heat the milk to 80 C (176 F) to denature the proteins.
 Then cool the milk to 25 C (77 F) before stirring in the culture.